Preparing to take the TExES Physical Education EC-12?

 1. Introduce the skill

-- Explain the new skill/sport to students by providing background, basic vocabulary, modeling.
+- Explain the new skill/sport to students by providing background, basic vocabulary, and modeling.

 2. Provide drills to lead up to the game